Pytry/minimal-boot-actuator/README.md

 - Removed Default context listener from the spring context xml.

 This is important!
-Since spring boot will provide one you will get an "Error lsitener Start" exception if you do not.
+Since spring boot will provide one you will get an "Error listener Start" exception if you do not.
 ```xml
     <!-- This was removed from web.xml
     <listener>